thereferences/systems/docs/source/data/parts/composition.md

 **If yes:**

-* If the data set **is representative** of the larger data set: How was representativeness verified/validated?
-OR
+* **If the data set is representative** of the larger data set: How was representativeness verified/validated?
-* If the data set **is not representative** of the larger data set, e.g., is a geographically focused subset, explain why.
+* **If the data set is not representative** of the larger data set, e.g., is a geographically focused subset, explain why.

 <br>